Arlington Audio Production Schools

 Certificate in Commercial Music - Recording Technology

-Students at Cedar Valley College have the option to pursue either a 1-year or 2-year recording technology certificate program.
+Students at Cedar Valley College have the option to pursue either a 1-year or 2-year recording technology certificate.
 The 1-year certificate program can be completed in two semesters and requires 21 credits.
 Students in this program take two courses in audio engineering; other course topics include commercial recording techniques, Musical Instrument Digital Interface (MIDI) and music business.
 The 2-year certificate program is 39 credits; students take many of the same courses as students in the 1-year program, but they also complete an additional two courses in audio engineering.

 Associate in Applied Science in Recording Technology